 Because vaccines are administered to so many different types of people, vaccine trials are held to an especially high standard of safety.
 This includes COVID-19 vaccine research, in which a diverse group of scientists, medical doctors, and public health practitioners around the world worked to prove the vaccines would be safe and to ensure research participants would be protected during the trials.
-Dr. Kizzmekia Corbett, an African American female scientist at the National Institutes of Health (NIH), played a leading role in developing one of the COVID-19 vaccines.
+Dr. Kizzmekia Corbett, a Black female scientist at the National Institutes of Health (NIH), played a leading role in developing one of the COVID-19 vaccines.
 By the time you are offered a vaccine, millions of people of all races, genders, and age groups, in multiple countries, from the health care community to political leaders to vulnerable groups including elderly people, will have been safely vaccinated.

 How well do the COVID-19 vaccines work?

 The US Food and Drug Administration (FDA) first approved the Pfizer-BioNTech vaccine, then the Moderna vaccine, and then the Johnson & Johnson (J&J) vaccine.
 For people 16 years and older, the Pfizer vaccine has received full FDA approval, the agency’s standard and rigorous next step in the process for evaluating the quality, safety, and effectiveness of medical products.
 All three vaccines underwent a rigorous evaluation process and required extensive testing data and review by the FDA and external advisors.
 Large clinical trials with tens of thousands of people were held to test the vaccines’ effectiveness at preventing COVID-19 (Table 1).
 Half the participants received the vaccine and half received a placebo—a shot containing no active ingredient.
 Scientists advising the FDA carefully analyzed the Pfizer, Moderna, and J&J data and confirmed that vaccines prevent COVID-19 symptoms, including severe symptoms, thereby protecting people from illness and death.
 It is not yet known how long their protective effects will last.

 Should I be concerned that the J&J vaccine’s effectiveness is lower than the Pfizer and Moderna vaccines?